Cortana4/CMake-Cpp-Qt-Application/README.md

 dependencies that are needed to run the executable are automatically copied to the install folder during the CMake install target.
-By having a self contained install folder, you get a portable executable, that can easily be shared and run accross systems.
-The project also includes a github workflow, that builds the application on a github runner and provides the binaries for download in the artifacts section of the github action.
+By having a self contained install folder, you get a portable executable, that can easily be shared and run across systems.
+The project also includes a github workflow, that builds the application on a github runner and uploads the binaries in the artifacts section of the github action.

 ## Getting Started